grafana/k6-docs/src/data/markdown/translated-guides/en/03 Using k6 browser/04 Migrating to k6 v0-46.md

 As [mentioned earlier](#scenario-options), in the new API, there's a shift in how the browser's lifecycle is managed.
 Previously, users were required to handle the creation and closing of the browser instance using methods like `chromium.launch()` and `chromium.connect()` for creation, and the `browser.close()` method for releasing resources before ending the iteration.
 This repetitive code has been eliminated.
 Now, all that is needed is to specify the browser type within the [scenario options](#scenario-options).
 A browser instance will be automatically created and closed for each iteration, streamlining the process.

-Since the browser lifecycle is automaticaly managed by the browser module, the closing of the browser has been simplified.
+Since the browser lifecycle is automatically managed by the browser module, the closing of the browser has been simplified.
 The explicit `browser.close()` call has been removed.
 Simply close the page using the [page.close()](/javascript-api/k6-experimental/browser/page/close/) method as in the example below.

 <CodeGroup labels={["Before"]} lineNumbers={[true]}>